MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-version-release-history.md

 The Azure Information Protection team regularly updates the Azure Information Protection client for fixes and new functionality.

 You can download the latest general availability release version and the current preview version (if available) from the [Microsoft Download Center](https://www.microsoft.com/en-us/download/details.aspx?id=53018).
-After a short delay of typically a couple of weeks, the general availability version is also included in the Microsoft Update Catalog (category: **Azure Information Protection**).
+After a short delay of typically a couple of weeks, the latest general availability version is also included in the Microsoft Update Catalog (category: **Azure Information Protection**).
 This inclusion in the catalog means that you can upgrade the client by using WSUS or Configuration Manager, or other software deployment mechanisms that use Microsoft Update.

 For more information, see [Upgrading and maintaining the Azure Information Protection client](client-admin-guide.md#upgrading-and-maintaining-the-azure-information-protection-client).

 ### Servicing information and timelines

 Each general availability (GA) version of the Azure Information Protection client is supported for up to six months after the release of the subsequent GA version.
-Unsupported versions of the client are not included on this page.
+The documentation does not include information about unsupported versions of the client.
 Fixes and new functionality are always applied to the latest GA version and will not be applied to older GA versions.

 Preview versions should not be deployed for end users on production networks.
 Instead, use the latest preview version to see and try new functionality or fixes that are coming in the next GA version.
 Preview versions that are not current are not supported.